-It is known that the large Flora family of asteroids, as well as the compositionally linked Baptistina asteroid family, is located near the ν6 resonance and might be the source of LL chondrites (Bottke et al., 2009).
+It is known that the large Flora family of asteroids, as well as the compositionally linked Baptistina asteroid family, is located near the ν6 secular resonance at the inner edge of the asteroid belt (2.1 AU) and might be the source of LL chondrites (Bottke et al., 2009; Binzel et al., 2016).
 In a study of LL6 chondrite orbits, Ustinova et al. (2008) propose that the ~7 km-diameter asteroid 3628 Božněmcová, which has a reflectance spectrum almost identical to the LL-group, is a good match to this chondrite group.
 In their study they determined a probable orbit for two 2002 LL6 falls, Bensour and Kilabo, which fell within five months of each other in northern Africa and which show striking similarities to each other.
 Based on their measured content of cosmogenic 26Al, the calculated orbits for these meteorites coincidentally intersect that of 3628 Božněmcová at the same point near the inner asteroid belt.
 They proposed that Bensour and Kilabo were ejected in a common event 19 m.y. ago, and that any differences in their CRE ages reflect differences in their shielding depth while on the parent asteroid.
 Spectral and compositional studies of the LL5 Chelyabinsk meteorite by Reddy et al. (2014) have led them to conclude that the Baptistina asteroid family is also consistent with the Flora asteroid family, the LL chondrites, and the asteroid Itokawa.
 They determined that the spectral variations observed in members of the Baptistina family are consistent with incorporation of an impact melt component (associated with the presence of fine-grained opaques) similar to that observed in portions of the Chelyabinsk meteorite.

 The photo shown above is a view of the southern hemisphere of asteroid Itokawa taken by the Japanese Space Agency (JAXA) Hayabusa spacecraft.
 It shows a surface largely strewn with angular boulders, many too large to have originated from impact craters present on Itokawa (e.g., the boulder 'Yoshinodai' measures 50 × 30 × 20 m in size; Demura et al., 2006) (see top photo below).
 By contrast, the lowest topographic areas, such as the touchdown/sample collection location in Muses Sea, are smoothly surfaced with cm-sized gravel (see bottom photo below), probably produced by grain-size sorting due to seismically-driven gravitational settling (Zolensky et al., 2013).
 The unusual double-lobed shape of Itokawa (~540 m in largest dimension), which is characterized by a constricted neck 20 m deep and up to 120 m wide, demonstrates that it is a low-density (1.90 ±0.13 g/cm³) contact binary formed by gravitational coalescence of separate portions of an impact-disrupted parent bodyits structure is a rubble-pile with a macro-porosity of ~40%.
 New geothermometry results for LL meteorite samples obtained by Dygert et al. (2018) show that rapid cooling/quenching (≥1°C/yr) occurred near peak temperatures, which is consistent with a catastrophic breakup event.
 Other temperature data indicate that LL chondrites cooled much slower at lower temperatures (≤500°C), which is consistent with conditions at some depth in a reassembled rubble-pile.